-Once your MVP is built, it's now time to test its impact amongst your target customers.
+Once your MVP is built, it’s now time to test its impact on your target customers.
 The goal behind this initiative is to collect maximum feedback about your product from reliable customers.

 To facilitate the process, it is essential to create open-ended questionnaires that you can present to your customers along with your product.
 Set a timeline during which your target customers will use your product and have enough experience with its usage.
 Once that’s completed, your target customers will be fit to provide you with suitable feedback.

-The feedback you receive, no matter positive or negative, are both beneficial to evaluate your product’s status.
-Study the negative feedback you receive and work on iterating and testing your product again until the negative feedbacks range to zero.
+The feedback you receives, no matter positive or negative, are beneficial to evaluate your product’s status.
+Study the negative feedback you receives and work on iterating and testing your product again until the negative feedbacks range to zero.